Placer County, California, is located in Northern California and stretches from Sacramento to Lake Tahoe.

 In addition to the facilities you expect, Emerald Bay has several unique attractions to enjoy.
 The first of these is Vikingsholm, a 38 room mansion built in 1928

 The second unique aspect of Emerald Bay State Park is the underwater park.
-This area of Lake Tahoe contains a number of wrecked ships from before the turn of the century.
+This area of Lake Tahoe contains several wrecked ships from before the turn of the century.

 At the northern end of Placer County is Lake Tahoe.
-Over 40% of the lakes surface area lies in the county.
+Over 40% of the Lake’s surface area lies in the county.
 Lake Tahoe is known for its epic snow in the winters and its beautiful lakes in the summers.
-Perfect for the outdoors person, this freshwater lake is the largest Alpine lake in North America.
+Perfect for the outdoors person, this freshwater lake is the most considerable alpine Lake in North America.

 With its unique restaurants and shops set in authentic historic buildings, Truckee downtown district is the heart and soul of Truckee.

 Nevada City got its start during the gold rush and is rich in history from that time.
-There are several sites that are on the National Register of Historical Places.
+Several sites are on the National Register of Historic Places.

-Located at the base of the Sierra Foothills you will find Folsom Lake.
-The Lake was once called the greatest operative electrical plant on the American continent and during the period of 1885 through 1952 it generated electricity for Sacramento residents.
+Located at the base of the Sierra Foothills, you will find Folsom Lake.
+The Lake was once called the most extraordinary electrical plant on the American continent, and from 1885 through 1952, it generated electricity for Sacramento residents.

-Most anything you like to do, outdoor or nature related can be enjoyed at Folsom Lake.
+Almost anything you like to do, outdoor or nature-related, can be enjoyed at Folsom Lake.
 Popular activities include hiking the many trails in the park.
-Running and horseback riding is also a treat at Folsom Lake and surrounding areas.
+Running and horseback riding are also a treat at Folsom Lake and surrounding areas.